Sophiatown: Forced removals

-When the removals scheme was promulgated, Sophiatown residents united to protest against the forced removals, creating the slogan "Ons dak nie, ons phola hier" (we won't move).
-Father Trevor Huddleston, Nelson Mandela, Helen Joseph and Ruth First played an important role by becoming involved in the resistance.
-On 9 February 1955, 2,000 policemen, armed with handguns, rifles, and clubs known as knobkierries, forcefully moved the black families of Sophiatown to Meadowlands, Soweto.
-Other ethnic groups were also moved: Coloured people moved to Eldorado Park in the south-western part of Johannesburg in addition to Westbury, Noorgesig and other so-called coloured townships; the Indian community moved to Lenasia; and the Chinese people moved to central Johannesburg.
-Over the next eight years Sophiatown was flattened and removed from the maps of Johannesburg.
+When the Sophiatown removals scheme was promulgated, Sophiatown residents united to protest against the forced removals, creating the slogan "Ons dak nie, ons phola hier" (roughly, "we won't move").
+Figures like Nelson Mandela were key to the resistance.
+Some whites, like Father Trevor Huddleston, Helen Joseph and Ruth First also played an important role.
+On 9 February 1955, 2,000 policemen, armed with handguns, rifles, and clubs known as knobkierries, forcefully moved the first batch of black families from Sophiatown to Meadowlands, Soweto.
+In the years that followed, other blacks were removed, and the Coloured evicted to Eldorado Park outside of Johannesburg, in addition to Westbury, Noorgesig and other coloured townships; the Indians were moved to Lenasia; and the Chinese moved to central Johannesburg.
+Over eight years Sophiatown was flattened and removed from the maps of Johannesburg.

+During the forced removals, some displaced individuals found temporary shelter and support at the Albert Street Methodist Church, Johannesburg, which became a notable sanctuary for anti-apartheid activists and the homeless.

 Triomf

-After the forced removals and demolition, carried out under the Natives Resettlement Act of 1954, the area was rezoned for whites only and renamed "Triomf" —Afrikaans for Triumph—by the government.
-The social engineers of apartheid tried to create a suburb for the white working class.
-In the end it turned out that Triomf became a suburb mainly for poor white Afrikaners.
+After the forced removals and demolition, the area was rebuilt as renamed "Triomf" —Afrikaans for Triumph—by the government.
+The social engineers of apartheid tried to create a suburb for the white working-class, and Triomf was predominantly populated by poorer working-class Afrikaners.
+Marlene van Niekerk's award-winning novel Triomf focuses on the daily lives of a family of poor whites in this era.

 Restoration of the name Sophiatown

 The Johannesburg City Council took the decision in 1997 to reinstate the old name Sophiatown for the suburb.
 On 11 February 2006, the process finally came to fruition when Mayor Amos Masondo changed the name of Triomf back to Sophiatown.
+Today, Sophiatown again has a racially mixed population.

 Geography and geology

 Sophiatown is located on one of Johannesburg's ridges called Melville Koppies.
 Melville Koppies lies on the Kaapvaal craton, which dates from three billion years ago.
 The Koppies lie at the base of lithified sediments in the form of conglomerate, quartzite, shale, and siltstone.
 It represents the first sea shores and shallow beds of an ancient sea.
 It also forms part of the lowest level of one of the world's most well known geological features, the Witwatersrand Supergroup.
 Several fairly narrow layers of gravel, deposited quite late in the sequence, and bearing heavy elements, made the Witwatersrand Supergroup famous.
 These are the gold-bearing conglomerates of the main reefs.
 Melville Koppies represents in microcosm most of the features of the Witwatersrand Supergroup.
 What it does not have is gold-bearing rock.
 The gold occurs millions of years later, and several kilometres higher up, in the sequence.
+In the last 1,000 years, black Iron Age immigrants arrived and remains of their kraal walls can be found in the area.

 The Melville Koppies Nature Reserve is a Johannesburg City Heritage Site.
-In the last 1,000 years, Iron Age immigrants arrived and remains of their kraal walls can be found in the area.